-- Applying business architecture (strategy translator) This includes using the business architecture in a variety of business scenarios to assess areas for improvement and changes necessary to carry out strategy or reshape the business.
-While the other two areas are absolutely necessary, this one is the reason why business architecture exists: to provide value. - Building a business architecture (map maker) This includes creating and maintaining the business architecture knowledgebase and connecting it to domains outside of business architecture (e.g. customer journeys, processes, system applications). - Managing the practice (practice manager) As the business architecture within an organisation matures and the decision is made to establish a practice, this includes socialization and formalizing the supporting infrastructure such as role definition and organizational structure, training, methodology, governance and tools.
+- 1. Applying business architecture (strategy translator) This area includes using the business architecture in a variety of business scenarios to assess areas for improvement and changes necessary to carry out strategy or reshape the business.
+While the other two areas are absolutely necessary, this one is the reason why business architecture exists: to provide value. - 2.
+Building a business architecture (map maker) This area includes creating and maintaining the business architecture knowledgebase and connecting it to domains outside of business architecture (e.g., customer journeys, processes, system applications). - 3.
+Managing the practice (practice manager) As the business architecture within an organisation matures and the decision is made to establish a practice, this area includes socialization and formalizing the supporting infrastructure such as role definition and organisational structure, training, methodology, governance, and tools.

 Whilst there may be clarity in the distinct areas of responsibility of a business architect, due to the unique value the role brings and its relative newness in the organisational structure, it is not always clear where business architects fit and who they interact with.
-The table below compares the roles of a business leader, a business architect and an execution role (e.g. a business analyst) for a common set of responsibilities which are often confused.
+The table below compares the roles of a business leader, a business architect, and an execution role (e.g., a business analyst) for a common set of responsibilities that are often confused.

-Responsibility Business Leader Business Architect Execution Role Business direction Set Translate Deliver in initiative context Business decisions Make Translate, inform (pull information together and bring the "science") and action against Deliver in initiative context Architectural decisions Make Recommend and govern Consume in initiative context Business architecture knowledgebase Own (content), inform and consume in scenario context Steward, create, maintain, report out and consume in scenario context for insights Consume overall and in initiative context Architect change Own (target architecture and strategic roadmap), inform and govern Steward, create, maintain and communicate Consume in initiative context Execution (for architected changes) Oversee, guide, inform, align to objectives and outcomes, and approve Guide, align to architecture, objectives and outcomes, and measure success Execute initiatives Operations management Run, manage and improve the business including performance (KPIs), manage people, own business health assessments (content) and initiative improvement initiatives Steward business health assessments, identify and recommend improvement initiatives (high level based on architecture) Steward operating model- related health assessments, identify and recommend improvement initiatives (detailed operational level such as related to process)
+Responsibility Business Leader Business Architect Execution Role Business direction Set Translate Deliver in initiative context Business decisions Make Inform (i.e., share insights and compile facts for objective decision-making) and translate into concrete actions Deliver in initiative context Architectural decisions Make Recommend and govern Consume in initiative context Business architecture knowledgebase Own (content), inform, and consume in scenario context Steward, create, maintain, report out, and consume in scenario context for insights Consume overall and in initiative context Architect change Own (target architecture and strategic roadmap), inform, and govern Steward, create, maintain, and communicate Consume in initiative context Execution (for architected changes) Oversee, guide, inform, align to objectives and outcomes, and approve Guide, align to architecture, objectives, and outcomes, and measure success Execute initiatives Operations management Run, manage, and improve the business, including key performance indicators (KPIs), manage people, own business health assessments (content), and initiate improvement initiatives Steward business health assessments and identify and recommend improvement initiatives (high level based on architecture) Steward operating model- related health assessments, identify and recommend improvement initiatives (detailed operational level such as related to process)